Vocal classes for kids

 Show more

-Kameliya taught about 1 month ago
+Kameliya taught 2 months ago

 The tutor worked with the student on developing vocal technique, starting with warm-up exercises like lip trills and discussing vocal registers (chest voice, head voice, and mix voice).
 They then applied these concepts to singing a specific song, focusing on breath control, vocal power, and the production of clearer vocal tones.
 The student also practiced vocal runs and received an introduction to the concept of perfect pitch.